-\subsubsection{Image fusion with dense block.}
+\subsection{Image fusion with dense block.}

-While deep convolution neural network has achieved remarkable results in the field of computer vision, with the wide application and the depth increased, gradually exposed a lot of problems, such as performance degradation, vanishing gradient, exploding gradient, and previous features not reused fully, etc. To address the above problems, \citep{he2016deep} proposed a deep residual learning network, based on He's work, \citep{huang2017densely} proposed a new network framework densenet, which each layers can be concatenated by previous layer and as an input for the next layer and strengthen feature propagation, encourage feature reuse, and alleviates the problem of the gradient.
-Based on the above advantages, the dense block has been widely incorporated into multi computer vision tasks, such as semantic segmentation, image classification, object detection, etc. In the image fusion task, a dense block is widely used in feature extraction. \citep{li2018densefuse} incorporate the dense block into the encoding network, preserve the useful information from middle layers. \citep{ma2020ddcgan} proposed a novel GAN framework for image fusion and the architecture of the generator is based on densenet.
-Instead of directly using densenet as a feature extraction network, we propose cross attention-guided dense network, which effective learning cross-correlation information between different source images.
+While deep convolution neural network has achieved remarkable results in the field of computer vision, with the wide application and the depth increased, gradually exposed a lot of problems, such as performance degradation, vanishing gradient, exploding gradient, and previous features not reused fully, etc. To address the above problems, a deep residual learning network is proposed\cite{he2016deep}.
+Based on the residual work, \cite{huang2017densely} proposed a new network framework densenet, in which each layer can be concatenated by the previous layer and as an input for the next layer and strengthen feature propagation, encourage feature reuse, and alleviates the problem of the gradient.
+Based on the above advantages, the dense block has been widely incorporated into multi-computer vision tasks, such as semantic segmentation, image classification, object detection, etc. In the image fusion task, a dense block is widely used in feature extraction. \cite{li2018densefuse} incorporate the dense block into the encoding network, preserving the useful information from the middle layers. \cite{ma2020ddcgan} proposed a novel GAN framework for image fusion and the architecture of the generator is based on densenet.
+Instead of directly using densenet as a feature extraction network, we propose a cross-attention-guided dense network, which effective learning cross-correlation information between different source images.

-\subsubsection{Attention mechanisms in deep learning methods.}
+\subsection{Attention mechanisms in deep learning methods.}

-In recent years, with the emergence of attention mechanism, which is a technique that enables models to focus on important information and fully learn to absorb it, it has been widely used in many computer vision tasks, natural language processing, image and video understanding. \citep{9025565} proposed a novel channel attention network for multi-spectral imagery. \citep{tian2021multi} proposed a multi-level attention to address the problem of Crowd Counting. \citep{song2021cross} proposed a cross-modal attention for MRI and Ultrasound Volume Registration.
+In recent years, with the emergence of the attention mechanism, which is a technique that enables models to focus on important information and fully learn to absorb it, it has been widely used in many computer vision tasks, natural language processing, image, and video understanding.
+A novel channel attention network for multi-spectral imagery\cite{9025565}.
+To address the problem of Crowd Counting, multi-level attention is proposed\cite{tian2021multi}. \cite{song2021cross} proposed cross-modal attention for MRI and Ultrasound Volume Registration.
 Our work explores cross attention for basic mutual feature extraction of source images.